hackclub/hackclub/workshops/drum_pad/README.md

 - Music Pad Controller with a Keyboard (https://endertech.com/blog/music-pad-javascript-html-css)

 - My favorite one is by Dev Ed, Making Music with JavaScript (https://www.youtube.com/watch?v=8T4SCksjrQ4).

-We are done with our workshop.
-Go ahead, customize it, and add more things to it and have fun.
-I hope you enjoyed this workshop, happy hacking.